Policies and Procedures

 - I agree not to renege or decline a previously accepted offer or use an accepted offer as leverage for another offer elsewhere.

-- I understand and agree that reneging on an offer of employment of any kind is grossly unprofessional, not in line with the values and expectations of UA students, and reflects poorly on the University of Arkansas, Walton Career Services (WCS), and the University Career Development Center (CDC).
+- I understand and agree that reneging on an offer of employment of any kind is grossly unprofessional, not in line with the values and expectations of UA students, and reflects poorly on the University of Arkansas, WCS, and the CDC .
 I understand that engaging in such behavior will preclude me permanently from further utilizing the services offered by WCS and CDC.

-Note: if, after accepting a job offer, the employer should rescind the offer, I can immediately re-activate my job search through the Career Development Center.
+Note: if, after accepting a job offer, the employer should rescind the offer, I can immediately re-activate my job search through the WCS or CDC.

-*Reporting salary offer and job acceptance information to the Career Development Center is critical to the University of Arkansas for our ability to benchmark successful outcomes in national rankings and recognition.
+*Reporting salary offer and job acceptance information to the WCS or CDC is critical to the University of Arkansas for our ability to benchmark successful outcomes in national rankings and recognition.
 All information will remain confidential.
 Salary and placement information are only reported in statistical format (average salary, percentage of graduates placed, etc.)

 Using Handshake through the University of Arkansas certifies that I have read and voluntarily agree to the policies and procedures stated above.
 I also understand that Handshake is one method for finding a job.
 It is important that I utilize several job search methods and not rely solely on Handshake.